how to write a product requirements document

 Aha!
 PRD template

 Aha! offers a variety of tools for product development and their PRD template can be found in their Aha!
 Knowledge or Aha!
 Roadmaps suites.
-Knowledge suite features 100 different templates and Roadmaps is a full-fledged product management solution with many other useful PM tools.
+Aha!
+Knowledge features 100 different templates and Roadmaps is a full-fledged product management solution with many other useful PM tools.

 The template has tools for creating custom documents, viewing version history, and sharing them privately and publicly.
 There’s also an AI writing assistant that can help you transform key notes into concise summaries and check for errors.